DSCI-310-2024/dsci-310_airline-delay-classification_group-17/README.md

 ## Licences

-This project is licensed under the terms of the MIT License.
+The code of this project is licensed under the terms of the MIT License and the aalysis report is licensed under the terms of Creative Commons 4.0 License.
 If re-using/re-mixing please provide attribution and link to this webpage.
+For more details, navigate to our [LICENSE](https://github.com/DSCI-310-2024/dsci-310_airline-delay-classification_group-17/blob/main/LICENSE).